BOStoday City Guide Play Banner

 Mid-size Venues

 Originally named the Metropolitan Theatre, this ornate building has been home to the arts in Boston for nearly 100 years.
-While most folks associate the theater with musicals, the venue welcomes acts like Nick Cave and Lorde, as well as a jolly assortment of holiday-themed programming throughout the winter.
+While most folks associate the venue with musicals, it also welcomes acts like Nick Cave, Lorde, and a jolly assortment of holiday-themed programming throughout the winter.

 One of the largest venues in the House of Blues chain is located in the heart of Fenway-Kenmore, complete with a restaurant serving soul food, perfect for fueling up before a show.